 There are many types of ketogenic diets, which mainly vary in terms of how they structure the high-fat/low-carb ketogenic diet staple.
 The SKD (Standard Ketogenic Diet) usually divides up food intake as 75% fat, 20% protein and 5% carbohydrates, while the CKD (Cyclical Ketogenic Diet) makes room for periods of higher carbohydrate intake (a week can cycle through five ketogenic days, then two high-carb days), and the High-Protein Ketogenic Diet, which can allow for a bigger amount of protein than the SKD – usually 60% fat, 35% protein and 5% carbohydrates.
 The most well-researched is the Standard Ketogenic Diet.

-One benefit of the ketogenic diet that is commonly brought up is that it can help you lose weight.
+One keto diet benefit that is commonly brought up is that it can help you lose weight.
 While this might seem quite counterintuitive given how the fat and protein intake are usually higher than one might ordinarily be used to, studies have indeed found that the ketogenic diet can help reduce weight as well as minimize risk factors for certain diseases and maladies.

 One reason is that with lower blood sugar and insulin, the body’s hormones stay balanced and as a result hunger is diminished.
 With the body feeling less of an urge to eat, the body keeps burning the calories it already has stored in fat, which provides energy without taking in more that would just end up as surplus.
 Research indicates that the ketogenic diet is more ideal, and as a result comes more highly recommended than, the usual low-fat diets, which is fascinating considering how counterintuitive it seems to prefer fat to carbs.